 Topic/theme analysis and its implementation:

-This section is concerned with the viewers’/audience understanding of the topic, its relevance, and comparison with other similar works.
+This section is concerned with the viewers’/audience’s understanding of the topic, its relevance, and comparison with other similar works.

-This section deals with your point of view or opinion that is supported by examples and facts from the story.
+This section deals with your point of view or opinion supported by examples and facts from the story.

 Discuss whether the filmmaker was successful.
 Explain how the movie helped you better understand the course topic.